GB127/GT-Rando/README.md

 Follow the instructions on this link. https://realpython.com/installing-python/

+Second, you need to have a Goof Troop USA ROM in the same folder of the script.
+And, rename it to Vanilla.smc. (note the capital V).
+We will change that eventually.

-To run the program, you need to learn how to run a script from a command line (the black windows stuffs).
+Third, To run the program, you need to learn how to run a script from a command line (the black windows stuffs).
 In the future we will make it more user friendly.

 In short :
 1. Open the terminal line in the Randomizer folder.
 Here is a link that might help you : https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/